Kristinita/KristinitaPelican/content/IT-articles/Fastest-way-to-add-new-version-of-Sublime-Text-3-package.md

 <a id="Limitations"></a>
 # Limitations

 1. Your must host your package to GitHub.
-If your package on BitBucket, GitLab or another hosting, you can't make a release via [release-it](https://github.com/webpro/release-it).
+If your package on BitBucket, GitLab or another hosting, you can’t make a release via [release-it](https://github.com/webpro/release-it).
 1. Your commits must be must be compatible with [Conventional Commits](https://conventionalcommits.org/).
 [List of supported scopes](https://conventionalcommits.org/).
 I recommend use [commitizen](https://www.npmjs.com/package/commitizen).

 <a id="Installation"></a>